Jeremycouturier/NcorpiON/README.md

       ./ncorpion.sh

 from within the ```src``` directory.
+Note that the 3D visualization will make the simulation vastly slower.

 ## 2D animations

-The production of images for the 2D animations use python (with libraries numpy and matplotlib).
+The production of images for the 2D animations uses python (with libraries numpy and matplotlib).
 The assembly of these images into animations requires ```ffmpeg``` to be installed on your system.
 Run

-	sudo apt-get update && sudo apt-get install ffmpeg
+      sudo apt install ffmpeg

 on Debian based distros or